ralfkrause/containerization/CONTRIBUTING.md

 ### Pull Requests

 To make a pull request, use [GitHub](https://github.com/apple/containerization/compare).
-Please give the team a few days to review but it's ok to check in on occassion.
+Please give the team a few days to review but it's ok to check in on occasion.
 We appreciate your contribution!

 > [!IMPORTANT]
 > If you plan to make substantial changes or add new features, we encourage you to first discuss them with the wider containerization developer community.